Vietnamese Home Cooking

 12. Taste for seasoning.

-13. To serve, cook the spaghetti according to the packet instructions.
-Serve the sauce with the spaghetti and generously garnish with herbs and Parmesan.
-Chopsticks are optional.
+4. Serve the sauce with the spaghetti and generously garnish with herbs and Parmesan.

 Kitchen Notes